munificent/craftinginterpreters/book/functions.md

 that have passed since some fixed point in time.
 The difference between two calls to this tell you how much time elapsed between the two calls.

+This function is defined in the global scope, so lets ensure the interpreter has access to that:

+^code global-environment (1 before, 1 after)

+The `environment` field in the interpreter changes as we enter and exit local scopes.
+It tracks the *current* environment.
+This new `globals` field holds a fixed reference to the outermost global environment.

-When we instantiate an Interpreter, we stuff it in the global scope:
+When we instantiate an Interpreter, we stuff the native function in that global
+scope:

 ^code interpreter-constructor